AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/tutorial.md

 #### Setting Consent with the Platform Consent Standard 2.0

 Version 2.0 of the Platform consent standard works with [XDM](https://experienceleague.adobe.com/docs/platform-learn/tutorials/schemas/schemas-and-experience-data-model.html) data.
-It also requires adding a Privacy Details mixin to your profile schema in Platform.
-See [Consent processing in Platform](https://experienceleague.adobe.com/docs/experience-platform/landing/governance-privacy-security/consent/adobe/overview.html) for more information on the Adobe standard version 2.0 and this mixin.
+It also requires adding a Privacy Details field group to your profile schema in Platform.
+See [Consent processing in Platform](https://experienceleague.adobe.com/docs/experience-platform/landing/governance-privacy-security/consent/adobe/overview.html) for more information on the Adobe standard version 2.0 and this field group.

 We’ll create a custom code data element to pass data to the collect and metadata properties of the consents object shown in the schema below:

 ![](./images/collect-metadata.png)

-This Preference Details mixin contains fields for the [Consents & Preferences XDM data type](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=en#prerequisites) which will contain the consent preference data we send to Platform with the Platform Web SDK extension in our rule action.
+This Preference Details field group contains fields for the [Consents & Preferences XDM data type](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=en#prerequisites) which will contain the consent preference data we send to Platform with the Platform Web SDK extension in our rule action.
 Currently, the only required properties to implement the Platform Consent Standard 2.0 are the collect value (val) and the metadata time value, highlighted above in red.

 Let’s create a data element for this data.
 Select Data Elements and the blue Add Data Element button.
 Let’s call this “xdm-consent 2.0” and using the Core extension, we’ll select a Custom Code type.
 You can enter or copy and paste the following data into the custom code editor window: